NETHRANAND-20449/TASK-1-ELEVATE-LABS/README.md

 # TASK-1-ELEVATE-LABS
-Scan my local network to find open ports on devices and understand network exposure using Nmap.
+This repository documents a comprehensive network scanning assignment focused on local network discovery and port enumeration using Nmap.
+The project demonstrates practical network reconnaissance skills, security assessment techniques, and vulnerability identification in a home network environment.